pokepark/PokemonRaidBot/README.md

 # TODO

 * New gyms: Adding gyms to database without creating a raid via /raid
-* Delete incomplete raids automatically: When a bot user starts to create a raid via /start, but does not finish the raid creation, incomplete raid data is stored in the raids table.
-A method to automatically delete them without interfering with raids just being created would be nice.

 # SQL Files

-The following commands are used to create the raid-pokemon-bot.sql and raid-boss-pokedex.sql files.
-Make sure to replace USERNAME and DATABASENAME before executing the commands.
+The following commands are used to create the raid-pokemon-bot.sql, raid-boss-pokedex.sql and gohub-raid-boss-pokedex.sql files.
+Make sure to change to the bot directory first and replace USERNAME and DATABASENAME before executing the commands.

 #### pokemon-raid-bot.sql